-The disposal group reclassified for distribution to shareholders at December 31, 2019 consists of the Company's Canadian subsidiary, Sassy, and certain associated exploration and evaluation assets which will be spun-out subsequent to December 31, 2019.
-The disposal group is part of the Company's only segment, which is the exploration of exploration and evaluation assets.
+The disposal group reclassified for distribution to shareholders at September 30, 2019 consists of the Company's Canadian subsidiary, Sassy, and certain exploration and evaluation assets which were spun-out during the period ended March 31, 2020.
+The disposal group was part of the Company's only segment, which is the exploration of exploration and evaluation assets.

-Management determined the assets and liabilities of Sassy to meet the definitions of assets held for sale in accordance with IFRS 5 Non-current Assets Held for Sale and Discontinued Operations.
+During the period where Sassy was a subsidiary of the Company, management determined the assets and liabilities of Sassy to meet the definitions of assets held for sale in accordance with IFRS 5 Non-current Assets Held for Sale and Discontinued Operations.
 Consequently, assets and liabilities of Sassy were classified as a disposal group.

 In accordance with IFRS 5, on the reclassification of disposal groups as assets held for sale and discontinued operations, the Company remeasured the net assets of Sassy to fair value less costs of disposal.
-During the period ended December 31, 2019, an impairment of \$136,013 (September 30, 2019 - \$5,514,071) was recognized against exploration and evaluation assets, which is included in loss and comprehensive loss for the period.
+During the period ended March 31, 2020, an impairment of \$143,201 (September 30, 2019 - \$5,514,071) was recognized against exploration and evaluation assets, which is included in loss and comprehensive loss for the period.

-Assets and liabilities held for sale D December 31, 2019 September 30, 2019 Cash Receivables \$ - \$ 45,253 1,662 Exploration and evaluation assets 2,758,085 2,758,085 Total assets held for sale \$ 2,758,085 \$ 2,805,000 Accounts payable and accrued liabilities Proceeds from issuance of shares - Sassy Special warrants - Sassy \$ - - \$ 37,500 17,500 250,000 Total liabilities held for sale \$ - \$ 305,000
+Assets and liabilities held for sale March 31, 2020 S eptember 30, 2019 Cash \$ - \$ 45,253 Receivables - 1,662 Exploration and evaluation assets (Note 3) - 2,758,085 Total assets held for sale \$ - \$ 2,805,000 Accounts payable and accrued liabilities \$ - \$ 37,500 Proceeds from issuance of shares - Sassy (Note 7) - 17,500 Special warrants - Sassy - 250,000 Total liabilities held for sale \$ - \$ 305,000

-The fair value of the nest assets to be distributed was based on subsequent Sassy private placements completed at \$0.25 per share multiplied by the total number of shares to be issued, 10,000,000.
+The fair value of the net assets distributed was based on subsequent Sassy private placements completed at \$0.25 per share multiplied by 10,000,000 shares of Sassy Resources, which were distributed to the Company's shareholders on a pro rata basis.
+The Company's shareholders received 0.066708 shares of Sassy for every one common share of the Company held as at February 10, 2020.

-As at December 31, 2019, the Company has incurred \$27,500 in transaction costs associated with the plan of arrangement.
+During the period ended March 31, 2020, the Company has incurred \$27,500 in transaction costs associated with the plan of arrangement, which were recorded as a loss on disposal of share ownership of Sassy.